jawsthegame/umessage/README.md

 ## Dependencies

-This app relies on "Shane Celis's `contacts` command line utility"[http://gnufoo.org/contacts/] to replace phone numbers with real names.
+This app relies on [Shane Celis's `contacts` command line utility](http://gnufoo.org/contacts/) to replace phone numbers with real names.
 To install it, run `brew install contacts`.

 ## TODO